PacktPublishing/Building-Production-Grade-Web-Applications-with-Supabase/README.md

-# NextJS-and-Supabase
+# Crafting Production-Ready Web Apps Using Supabase
-NextJS and Supabase, published by Packt
+Crafting Production-Ready Web Apps Using Supabase, published by Packt